tgirke/rcf/index.md

 * Parallel big data storage system with many petabytes of high-availability storage
 * Supported access models

-    * Affordable annual subscription fee for CPU access (no extra charge on CPU usage)
+    * Annual subscription fee for user accounts and CPU access (no extra charge on CPU usage)
     * Rental options for data storage
     * Ownership options for both computer nodes and data storage